hundredyearfarms/Hundred-Year-Farm-Project/README.md

 **SUMMARY**

-We are transitioning a portion of our agribusiness farmland to agroforestry and natural habitat.
+We are transitioning a portion of our agribusiness farmland to an agroforestry natural habitat.

 Agroforestry has the potential to transition land, that is no longer suitable for agribusiness, back to a natural habitat that also serves as a local source of carbon-negative energy, food, materials, and water.
-Such land transitions are not economically feasible today but, with the right technology development, could be over the next few decades.
+Such land transitions are not economically feasible today but, with the right technology development, they could be over the next few decades.

 **OVERVIEW**